jntu2027/ml/README.md

 # ml

-This repo is for educational purpose.Please don't missuse it.
+This repo is for educational purpose.Please don't misuse it.